parzi-val/Data-Structures/README.md

 - Arrays (Use wrapper classes for primitive datatypes) (Integer[], Double[]);
 - User-defined (Custom class objects and object arrays);
 - Collections.
-- Self elementing (element can be a heterogeneous list)./
+- Self elementing (element can be a heterogeneous list).

 Syntax
 ```java